Izenda7Series/docs/ui/doc_report_designer_gauge.rst

    .. note::

-      The Preview section will not be shown if the **Show Preview section in Configuration Mode** checkbox is ticked in Others tab in Advanced Settings.
+      The Preview section will not be shown if the **Show Preview section in Configuration Mode** checkbox is unticked in Others tab in Advanced Settings.

          .. figure:: /_static/images/Gauge_Border_Settings_No_Preview.png
             :width: 458px